ZephyrTransport/zephyr-website/momo.md

 ## Date and Place
 - Day: September 14-17, 2025
 - Place: Minneapolis, Minnesota
-- Hosted by Center for Transportation Studies, University of Minnesota
+- Hosted by University of Minnesota Center for Transportation Studies

 ## Registration
 - Registration will open in Spring 2025